 - Pure Python programming, calculations, variables, datatypes and scripts

-- Introduction to libraries
+- Introduction to Python packages/libraries

 - Control flow, loops, program logic, and an introduction to libraries